ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 * For VS2015 RTM, NuGet packages for UWP will work differently. (not yet known how).
 So at RTM we'll have to rewrite the .nuspec file.

+* Its handling of "else if" is a bit dodgy.
+In VB it only considers the first "If" condition out of a series of if/elseif/elseif/else.
+In C# it looks up all the conditions preceding the current block.
+I don't really know which is better.
+Should it account for "if not ApiPresent"?
+Or should it only accept platform-specific operations in a branch whose immediate guard was good?
+I don't have a good idea.

+* It should probably suggest to put `[PlatformSpecific]` on structs (VB & C#) and on modules (VB).
+At the moment it only works on classes.

 Feature backlog
 ------------------